onsi/ginkgo/docs/index.md

 ginkgo --flake-attempts=N
 ```

-Now, when a spec fails Ginkgo will not automatically mark the suite as failed.
-Instead it will attempt to rerun the spec up to `N` times.
+Now, when a spec fails, Ginkgo will not automatically mark the suite as failed.
+Instead, it will attempt to rerun the spec up to `N` times.
 If the spec succeeds during a retry, Ginkgo moves on and marks the suite as successful but reports that the spec needed to be retried.

 A more granular approach is also provided for this functionality with the use of the `FlakeAttempts(N)` decorator: